lingtalfi/Bat/ClassTool.md

 This method assumes that each "use statement" is only defined on a single line, and that there is at most one use statement defined by line.

+Note: the statements are ordered by ascending line number.

 ### Example